Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Testing generalisation in latent representations

 where $\mathbf{z_{out}}$, $\mathbf{z_{og}}$ and $\mathbf{z_{trans}}$ are the latent representations corresponding to the output, original, and transform images and $\odot$ is the element-wise product between vectors.
 The variable $\mathbf{c}$ is the interpolation vector of coefficients.
 We defined two ways of computing $\mathbf{c}$: (i) a learned interpolation function computed as $\sigma(W \cdot [\mathbf{z_{og};z_{trans};q}] + \mathbf{b})$ with parameters $W$ and $\mathbf{b}$ where $[.;.]$ represents the concatenation of vectors; and (ii) a fixed interpolation function $\mathbf{c}=\text{padded}(\mathbf{q})$ which just pads $\mathbf{q}$ with zeros to match the vector length of the latent representation (see Appendix~\ref{app:models} for more details).

 To facilitate our goal of testing combinatorial generalisation, we augmented the target output by requiring the model to reconstruct the input images as well.
-Thus the trained encoder and decoder form a valid standard autoencoder that we can test on the traditional unsupervised setting to see if the models generalise.
+Thus the trained encoder and decoder form a valid standard autoencoder.
+We can then probe the image reconstructions and the latent representations for unseen combinations to check if the models generalise.
 An illustration of this model can be found in Figure~\ref{fig:task-model-2}.